cloud-hypervisor/cloud-hypervisor/docs/memory.md

 as it speeds up the VM's boot time since the amount of IOMMU mappings are reduced.

 The user is responsible for ensuring there are sufficient huge pages of the specified size for the VMM to use.
-Failure to do so may result in strange VMM behaviour.
+Failure to do so may result in strange VMM behaviour, e.g. error with `ReadKernelImage` is common.
+If there is a strange error with `hugepages` enabled, just disable it or check whether there are enough huge pages.

 By default this option is turned off.